tic-tac-token/ttt-book/src/chapters/1/test-driving-fizzbuzz.md

 Encountered a total of 1 failing tests, 1 tests succeeded
 ```

-...and update our production code.
+...and finally, update our production code.
 Again, let's write the simplest thing that could possibly work:

 ```solidity
 contract Fizzbuzz {